kshetline/aw-clock/README.md

 The web client only displays the indoor temperature and humidity values when connected to the web server on `localhost:8080`.

+Also for the Raspberry Pi, you have the option to provide wireless indoor and outdoor weather data using 433 MHz Acu Rite 06002M wireless temperature and humidity sensors (https://www.amazon.com/gp/product/B00T0K8NXC/).

 I can't guarantee that I'm recalling every important step I took to create my own set-up, but hopefully the following is a more-or-less complete guide to setting up a Raspberry Pi to